isomerpages/mindef-sg101/_social-national-identity/creating-a-shared-identity-as-singaporeans.md

 Apart from that, art and music were also used to help create a Singaporean culture in the 1990s.
 Led by then-Acting Minister for the Arts George Yeo, Singapore built The Esplanade and new museums, as well as set up the National Arts Council (NAC).

 Over the years, we have developed a distinctly Singaporean cultural experience, drawing from our richness and diversity from our roots as a migrant nation.
 Many aspects of our culture are a rich amalgamation and hybrid of Chinese, Malay, Indian, European cultures and so on.
-OUr hawker culture, for one, has made it onto UNESCO’s Intangible Cultural Heritage list.
+Our hawker culture, for one, has made it onto UNESCO’s Intangible Cultural Heritage list.

 [![Alt text for image on Isomer site](/images/society/sharedid/OpenDoc%20Banners-8.gif)](/social-national-identity/case-studies/heritage)